gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 When the Azure AD access token expires, you must rerun the cmdlet to acquire a new token.

+For the Azure Information Protection unified labeling client:

-Note: The Azure Information Protection unified labeling client supports this cmdlet without parameters only, which lets you sign in by using a different user account.
-This client currently does not support non-interactive scenarios.
+- The general availability version of the Azure Information Protection unified labeling client supports this cmdlet without parameters only, which lets you sign in by using a different user account.
+This client does not support non-interactive scenarios.

+- The preview version of the Azure Information Protection unified labeling client supports a new parameter, *OnBehalfOf*, which accepts a stored variable that contains your specified user name and password.
+Use this parameter instead of the *Token* parameter.

 ## EXAMPLES